-During Gould Academy’s eleventh grade year of English, students will be exposed to a variety of poems, essays, stories, plays, and novels that illuminate the central themes of the course: identity, voice, life, freedom and justice, transcendentalism, and decisions.
-Students will journey through the five realms of English (reading, writing, speaking, listening, and thinking) focusing on literature and language through critical thinking and analytical skill development.
+During Gould Academy’s eleventh grade year of English, students are exposed to a variety of poems, essays, stories, plays, and novels that illuminate the central themes of the course:identity,voice, freedom, justice, transcendentalism, and decision-making.
+Students focus on the five realms of English (reading, writing, speaking, listening, and thinking) to understand literature and language through critical thinking and analytical skill development.
 Each textual analysis starts with essential questions based on each trimester’s themes.
 Students will consider texts in relation to themselves, the world, and other texts.
 Students will use the essential questions from the course to construct their own essential questions for each assigned project.
-In addition to a teacher-edited anthology of poems, short stories, and essays, texts may include The Tribes of Palos Verdes, The Great Gatsby, and Their Eyes Were Watching God.
+In addition to a teacher-edited anthology of poems, short stories, and essays, texts may include The Great Gatsby and Their Eyes Were Watching God.

 (Eleventh grade offering by departmental recommendation.)

 Advanced Placement Literature and Composition is a yearlong challenging course which approaches literature and its themes from a global perspective.
 We will delve into some of the universal themes of humanity through close readings of a variety of works within the evolving literary canon.
-The goal will be to read, discuss, and write about these works with precision, sensitivity, clarity, and imagination.
+The goal will be to read, discuss, and write about these works with precision,sensitivity, clarity, and imagination.
 The overarching questions will include: How does our past shape our vision of ourselves and our world, our hopes, or our future?
 What is the nature of evil and its punishment?
 What does love teach us about life and ourselves?
 What is literature, and why are we driven to create it?
-Possible reading selections may include Oedipus, The Awakening, Othello, M. Butterfly, Pride and Prejudice, The Brief Wondrous Life of Oscar Wao, and Purple Hibiscus.
+Possible reading selections may include Oedipus, The Awakening, Othello, M. Butterfly, Pride and Prejudice, and Purple Hibiscus.
 Students enrolled in this course will be expected to take the AP English Literature and Composition exam.
 (Twelfth grade offering by departmental recommendation.)

 In Western cultures, identity often tends to be defined in binary terms: an individual is either black or white, male or female, native or immigrant.
 This course seeks to explore the nature of identity by focusing on texts in which categories of identity — specifically those of race and nationality — are represented as fluid rather than concrete.
-Texts may include Dreaming in Cuban, Interpreter of Maladies, A Thousand Splendid Suns, among others.
+Texts may include The Kite Runner and The Prince of Los Cocuyos, among others.

 English Department Faculty